-Servier and Allogene: anti-CD19 programs
+· Servier and Allogene: anti-CD19 programs

 Allogene continues to enroll patients in the industry's first potentially pivotal Phase 2 allogeneic CAR T clinical trial with ALLO-501A.
 Allogene announced that the single-arm ALPHA2 trial will enroll approximately 100 r/r large B cell lymphoma (LBCL) patients who have received at least two prior lines of therapy and have not received prior anti-CD19 therapy.
-Allogene expects to complete enrollment in H1 2024.
+Enrollment is expected to be completed by the 1H 2024 with the first data readout by the end of 2024.